-Hui-Ling Wu is a director of our company.
-Ms. Wu is also currently the director of the General Affairs Department at the Ministry of Transportation and Communications.
-Ms. Wu holds a bachelor's degree in political science from the National Taiwan University.
+Chih-Ku Fan is a director of our company.
+Mr. Fan is also currently the deputy administrative minister of the MOTC.
+Mr. Fan holds a Ph.D. degree in transportation technology and management from the National Chiao Tung University in Taiwan.

 Chich-Chiang Fan is a director of our company.
-Dr. Fan assumed chairmanship of Taiwan High Speed Rail Corporation starting from March 2014.
+Dr. Fan assumed chairmanship of Yuanta Commercial Bank Company Ltd. starting from March 2015, after his term as the chairman of Taiwan High Speed Rail Corporation from 2014 to 2015.
 Dr. Fan is also the chairman of Taiwan Futures Exchange starting from July 2010, after his term as the chairman of the Taiwan Depository & Clearing Corporation from 2008 to 2010.
-From 2001 to 2008, he was the chairman of TransAsian Airways Corporation, and chaired the Association of Airfreight Forwarding& Logistics from 2005 to 2008.
+From 2001 to 2008, he was the chairman of TransAsia Airways Corporation, and chaired the Association of Airfreight Forwarding & Logistics from 2005 to 2008.
 He was also the chairman of Askey Computer Corp. from 2001 to 2006.
 From 1997 to 2001, he served as the chairman of the Fuhwa Securities Corp.
 Dr. Fan received a Ph.D. degree from the University of Cambridge, UK, in 1993.

-The following people served as directors and supervisors on our board during 2013 but are no longer serving with us due to resignations or replacements.
+The following people served as directors on our board during 2014 but are no longer serving with us due to resignations or replacements.